Kongduino/PC-G850V/ASM.md

 - `CLS`/`CLS0`

-CLS is probably not THAT exciting (as the BASIC command will probably do the same), but it meshed with `CLS0`, which is parametrable:
+CLS is probably not THAT exciting (as the BASIC command will probably do the same), but it meshes with `CLS0`, which is parametrable:

 * What char to use: space for CLS, or maybe another char to fill the screen with something.
+Variable [`CHAR`]
 * X, Y: Start position.
 Useful if you want to do, as I do in LORA.BAS, half-screen erases.
+Variables [`CLSX`, `CLSY`]
-* Char num: number of repeats; a full CLS is 144, half a screen 72, etc.
+* Char num: number of repeats; a full CLS is 144, half a screen 72, etc. Variable [`CLSN`]

 - `GETPWD`

 The password utility mentioned above.
 It uses the CLSX, CLSY variables for positioning.
+It displays "pwd: "+password (if any).

 ![BASLIB](BASLIB.png)